Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in Harrisonville, MO.
+Harrisonville, MO manslaughter defense lawyer.
 Facing a manslaughter charge in Harrisonville, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Harrisonville, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

 Whether the Harrisonville, MO case stems from an accident, alleged recklessness, or a situation that escalated unexpectedly, prosecutors in Missouri pursue these charges aggressively—and the legal process can advance quickly once charges are filed.

-You need a strong, experienced manslaughter defense attorney in Harrisonville, MO in your corner right away.
-Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
-With 80+ years of combined experience and over 10,000 cases successfully handled in Harrisonville and across Missouri, we know how to fight, and win, cases like yours.
+You need a skilled and aggressive Harrisonville, MO manslaughter defense lawyer on your side right away.
+Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
+Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Harrisonville and across Missouri.

 • Protect Your Life